-Do your kids ever ask: “Mommy, Daddy – why do we celebrate the Fourth of July?”
+Do your kids ever ask why we celebrate the Fourth of July?
 Do you have trouble answering this question?
-Get all the names and dates mixed up?
 Don’t worry, we’ve got you covered!
-Check the important facts about Independence Day history here!
+Here are some important facts about Independence Day history.

-The Fourth of July is a very important American tradition.
-It’s the perfect holiday for beachside barbecues and family time!
-But it’s also worth knowing a little bit more about the history of Independence Day in America.
-If you don’t know about the 13 colonies, the following historical facts will pique your interest.
-You may even want to share them with others on a family app!
+The Fourth of July is a very important American tradition and the reasons for celebrating go beyond beachside barbecues and family time!
+So it’s worth knowing a little bit more about the history of Independence Day in America.
+The following historical July 4th facts from the original 13 colonies to 50 states today will help boost your patriotic spirit.
+You might even want to share them with others on a family app!

-Independence Day is one of the most popular holidays!
-It marks the day the original 13 American colonies ratified the Declaration of Independence, largely penned by Thomas Jefferson.
-This established them as an independent and unified nation separate from Great Britain.
+Independence Day marks the day the original 13 American colonies ratified the Declaration of Independence.
+Thomas Jefferson wrote much of the document, which a committee of 86 others, including John Adams and Benjamin Franklin, helped to edit.
+This established the original 13 colonies as an independent and unified nation separate from Great Britain.
 Even though the American Revolutionary War did not end until 1783, this bold act ensured the birth of a new nation.

 Over the years, Americans have celebrated this day, but it didn’t become a federal holiday until 1941.
-Today, the Fourth of July is cause for celebration around the nation.
+Today, the Fourth of July is a reason for celebrations around the nation.
 Whether it’s celebrated with a parade, family getaway or a barbecue, knowing the history of Independence Day makes a more meaningful American tradition.

-What is a brief history of July 4th in the USA?
+A Brief History of July 4th in the USA

-What was the greatest Fourth of July moment in history?
+What Are Some Fourth of July Moments in History?

 - Louisiana Purchase (1803) – This transaction that involved the acquisition of the territory known as Louisiana from the United States occurred in April.
 However, government leaders officially announced the purchase on Independence Day later that year.

-- Hotmail hits the Internet (1996) – It might not seem like a big deal, but the electronic mail provider Hotmail got its start.
-While Gmail is more prominent now, Hotmail ushered in an entirely new era of connectivity.
+- Hotmail hits the Internet (1996) – The electronic mail provider Hotmail got its start ushering in a new era of connectivity.
+While Gmail is more prominent now, this event brought us email in a new way.